pfdubois/BridgeBidding/source/Balancing.rst

 As a general rule, you bid as if you had 3 more points in your hand (called "borrowing a King from partner") and when partner replies, he will reply as if he had 3 points less.

-To balance with 1N you should have 11/12 - 14 HCP and definitely a stopper in opener's suit.
-Above 14 actual HCP you usually double first, in the same way that you would double rather than make a direct overcall if you had 17 HCP.
+To balance with 1N you should have 12 - 15 HCP and definitely a stopper in opener's suit.
+Above 15 HCP you usually double first, in the same way that you would double rather than make a direct overcall if you had 18 HCP.

 For example, after LHO opens 1♥ and it is passed to you, holding: